Exabyte-io/documentation/docs/collaboration/ui/people-explorer.md

 A distinction must be drawn between the list of [Organization members](../actions/organization/add-remove-member.md), and those of [its constituent Teams](../actions/team/add-remove-member.md), which are necessarily **subsets** of the former.
 We shall use the terms "Organization People Explorer" and "Team People Explorer" respectively.

-Some of their differences are worth noticing:
+Some of their differences are worth noticing.

 ## Organization People Explorer

 > "Organization People Explorer" or "Organization Members Explorer" can be used interchangeably.

-In the image below, we start from the People Explorer of an Organization called "Exabyte.io", listing its six members:
+In the image below, we start from the People Explorer of an Organization called "Exabyte.io", listing its six members.

 ![Organization People Explorer](/images/organization-people-explorer.png "Organization People Explorer")